Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Data export: Support exporting start and stop times for Chronometers.
     Improved - Data export: Support exporting time series from trajectories and tracked objects.
     Improved - Data export: Support exporting the unit used for distances and times.
-    Fixed - When loading the same data file twice the keyframes and drawings could be duplicated.
+    Fixed - General: The folder browser dialog was causing UI issues when using high DPI scaling.
-    Fixed - Data angles on key images that hadn't been visited were not exported correctly.
+    Fixed - General: The position of the main splitters of the user interface were not saved and restored correctly.
-    Fixed - Angles in radians were not exported correctly.
+    Fixed - Annotations: When loading the same data file twice the keyframes and drawings could be duplicated.
-    Fixed - The time in kinematics dialogs could be incorrect if the time origin and selection start didn't match.
+    Fixed - Player: Zooming in the player was not centered on the mouse cursor.
-    Fixed - The top-down flag on mono and raw streams was not honored.
+    Fixed - Player: The picture-in-picture area of the magnifier was hiding drawings.
-    Fixed - Dual export with superposition could result in broken files.
+    Fixed - Player: Undo/redo was broken in various places.
-    Fixed - Zooming in the player was not centered on the mouse cursor.
+    Fixed - Annotations: Saving the scene with the comment dialog open could miss saving the latest changes to the comments.
-    Fixed - The picture-in-picture area of the magnifier was hiding drawings.
+    Fixed - Annotations: Key images timecode displayed on the thumbnail could be incorrect.
-    Fixed - Lines with arrows did not take the arrow length into account for measurement.
+    Fixed - Measurement: Lines with arrows did not take the arrow length into account for measurement.
-    Fixed - Undo/redo was broken in various places.
+    Fixed - Measurement: The time in kinematics dialogs could be incorrect if the time origin and selection start didn't match.
-    Fixed - Saving the scene with the comment dialog open could miss saving the latest changes to the comments.
+    Fixed - Capture: The top-down flag on mono and raw streams was not honored.
-    Fixed - The position of the main splitters of the user interface were not saved and restored correctly.
+    Fixed - Capture: Recording of webcams could result in files with the wrong framerate.
-    Fixed - Key images timecode displayed on the thumbnail could be incorrect.
+    Fixed - Video export: Dual export with superposition could result in broken files.
-    Fixed - The folder browser dialog was causing UI issues when using high DPI scaling.
+    Fixed - Data export: Data angles on key images that hadn't been visited were not exported correctly.
-    Fixed - Recording of webcams could result in files with the wrong framerate.
+    Fixed - Data export: Angles in radians were not exported correctly.
-    Removed - Video reverse mode.
+    Removed - Player: Video reverse mode.
-    Removed - Exporting data to XHTML.
+    Removed - Annotations: Built-in SVG files "Observational references".
-    Removed - Exporting data to Gnuplot script.
+    Removed - Annotations: Popup dialog with comments, replaced by side panel.
-    Removed - Built-in SVG files "Observational references".
+    Removed - Data export: Exporting data to XHTML.
-    Removed - Popup dialog with comments, replaced by side panel.
+    Removed - Data export: Exporting data to Gnuplot script.

 0.9.5 - October 2021.